eCommerce conversion rate optimisation helps you turn more of your existing website traffic into customers.

 Endlessly driving new traffic to your site but failing to optimise the customer experience means your efforts will mostly be wasted.
-This is why you need to adopt an eCommerce conversion rate optimisation strategy to drive long-term growth.
+This is why you need to adopt a conversion rate optimisation strategy to drive long-term eCommerce growth.

-Let’s take a step back and look at the basics of conversion rate optimisation: what it is, why you need to do it and how to get started.
+Let’s take look at the basics of eCommerce conversion rate optimisation - what it is, why you need to do it and how to get started.

 What is a conversion?

 Broadly speaking, a conversion takes place whenever a customer takes a desired action.
-This can be any number of things such as signing up to a newsletter, following you on social media, filling in a form or getting in touch with you - anything that constitutes a call to action.
+This can be any number of things, such as signing up to your newsletter, following you on social media, filling in a form or getting in touch with you.

-In eCommerce, a conversion typically refers to a customer making a purchase, as that is the ultimate goal of your site.
+In eCommerce, a conversion usually refers to a customer making a purchase.

 What is eCommerce conversion rate optimisation and why is it important?

-In eCommerce, conversion rate optimisation is the practice of increasing the percentage of visitors who make a purchase.
+eCommerce conversion rate optimisation is all about increasing the percentage of visitors who make a purchase.

-To work out your current conversion rate, simply divide the total number of orders you received in a particular period by the total number of users who visited your site in this time frame, and multiply this figure by 100.
-This will give you your conversion rate percentage, bear in mind the average conversion rate for eCommerce sites is between 1 and 3%.
+To work out your current conversion rate, divide the total number of orders you received in a particular period by the total number of users who visited your site and multiply this figure by 100.
+Bear in mind the average eCommerce conversion rate is between 1 and 3%.

-This means you don’t need to increase ad spend or grow your marketing team, you’re simply improving what you already have to provide an elevated user experience.
+To do this you'll want to focus on evaluating your site to see what works and what doesn’t.
+You don’t need to increase ad spend or grow your marketing team, you’re simply improving what you already have to provide an elevated customer experience.

 If your site isn’t optimised from homepage to checkout, you're wasting your PPC and ad spend.
-No matter how successful your paid marketing campaigns are in attracting new customers, delivering new traffic to an unoptimised, unengaging site will never result in the growth you’re looking for.
+No matter how successful your paid marketing campaigns are at attracting new customers, delivering new traffic to an unoptimised site will never result in the growth you’re looking for.